absolutely relieved to finish this first installment in the Pagodaville trilogy. It has been a labor of love from its inception.

 Shugah, my Harley Tri-Glide, affords me the freedom to hit the open road.
 Perspectives are a little different from the saddle of the bike; air feels fresher, landscapes and skies stretch on for miles, and life just feels a whole lot better as the road rushes by under my wheels.

 I am an avid supporter/lover of animals.
-The two dogs on the home page are Dietrich and Mambo.
+We've had many over the years, our current 'kids' are Dietrich and Mambo.
 They are rescues and they have been my anchors for the years we have had them.
 I can never get enough of their unconditional love and gentle eyes.